-Prior to the closing of this offering, we will establish a Nominating Committee of the Board of Directors, which will consist of Ms. Giannakis, Dr. Margelis and Dr. Parmakellis, each of whom will be an independent director under the NYSE American listing standards applicable to nominating committees.
+Prior to the closing of this offering, we will establish a Nominating Committee of the Board of Directors, which will consist of Mr. Hurd, Dr. Margelis and Dr. Parmakellis, each of whom will be an independent director under listing standards applicable to nominating committees.
 The Nominating Committee is responsible for overseeing the selection of persons to be nominated to serve on our Board of Directors.
 The Nominating Committee considers persons identified by its members, management, stockholders, investment bankers and others.